patzobil/Get-EndpointInformation-HTML/README.md

 # Get-EndpointInformation

-Here's a little script that collects various pieces of information from Windows Computers and Servers, using the WMI and CIM libraries.
+Here's a little useful tool for SYSADMINS and Support Helpdesks, to collect various pieces of information from Windows Computers and Servers, using the WMI and CIM libraries.

 Firstly the info is collected into fragments, it is then put together into one CSS formatted HTML Report.